ARMmbed/mbed-os/TEST_APPS/readme.md

-## Running IceTea tests located under mbed-os
+## Running Icetea tests located under mbed-os

 ### Structure

-mbed-os has a folder called TEST_APPS that contains everything related to IceTea -testing.
+mbed-os has a folder called TEST_APPS that contains everything related to Icetea testing.
-There are currently 3 folders
+There are currently 3 folders:

 - device - contains all the different test applications you can flash to your board
 - icetea-plugins - contains plugins that are being used by some of the testcases, needed for the test execution
-- testcases - contains IceTea testcases written in Python
+- testcases - contains Icetea testcases written in Python

-The testcases and test applications have a dependency
+The testcases dependends on test applications

 ### Preparing your work environment

 #### Prerequisities

-You should have IceTea and forked mbed-cli that supports IceTea, installed.
+You need Icetea and mbed-cli that supports Icetea, installed.

 #### Selecting the network interface to use